aurreum/docs/version/3.0.44811/_sources/oracle/oracle.md

 - Table restore

 	Supports exporting a user’s single table to a point-in-time state.
 Oracle table restore jobs are supported for Oracle 10.2.0.5 and later versions.

+	Before you create a table restore job, ensure that you have the Oracle Table Level Restore license.

 - Logical import